 The Collaborative Divorce process is not appropriate in all cases.
 The separated couple must be willing to meet face to face and be dedicated to working toward a fair settlement in good faith.

-If you would like to learn more about the structure and method of the process locally, please click here to read the Association of Collaborative Family Professionals (Edmonton)’s Participation Agreement.
+If you would like to learn more about the structure and method of the process locally, please go to the Association of Collaborative Family Professionals (Edmonton) website.
+Or, click here to read the Association of Collaborative Family Professionals (Edmonton)’s Participation Agreement.

-You may also refer to the Edmonton website, the Alberta website, or the international website, or contact either Michael C. Good or Wendy M. Phillips-Berard at our office.
+For more information, you may also refer to the Collaborative Divorce Alberta Association website, or the International Academy of Collaborative Professionals website, or contact either Wendy M. Phillips-Berard or Michelle T. Roe at our office.